sthysel/cv/README.md

 Device fleet management is done using the Balena cloud service.

-### Specialist Engineer production automation systems. {#specialist-engineer-production-automation-systems}
+### Specialist Engineer production automation systems.

 Projects I work on include the SMART data logger project as well as the Magnet telemetry monitoring system.